NASA-Planetary-Science/AmesCAP/README.md

 (amesGCM3) username$ Mars
 MarsFiles.py   MarsInterp.py  MarsPlot.py    MarsPull.py    MarsVars.py
 ```
 If no executable show up, the paths have not not been set-up in the virtual environment.
-You can use the full paths to the executable e.g. `~/amesGCM3/bin/MarsPlot.py`, and it that works for you, also consider setting-up your own aliases, for example:
+You can use the full paths to the executable e.g. instead of using  `MarsPlot.py`, use `~/amesGCM3/bin/MarsPlot.py`.
+If that solution works for you, also consider setting-up your own aliases, for example:

 Add `alias MarsPlot.py='/username/amesGCM3/bin/MarsPlot.py'` to your _~/.bash_profile_  and run
 `source ~/.bash_profile` (in **bash**)